 - Demand many resources

-- May lead to data loss and breaches
+- This may lead to data loss and breaches

 As a result, many of your potential customers may not want to invest in your app, to begin with.
 These extra resources and potential breaches may affect your clients and their customers, so they’re highly risky for their business.